MH17 investigators still awaiting U.S., Russian intelligence reports

 Lawmakers had asked whether the United States had provided imagery from the 10 minutes before and after the crash.
 Only the latter were referred to in an interim air crash inspection report published last month.

-"In the American legal system it is juridically complicated to pass intelligence information to the criminal justice system," the letter said.
+"In the American legal system it is judicially complicated to pass intelligence information to the criminal justice system," the letter said.

 It added that the government was sure the information would come.